HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 button (right side of page).
 Save the file as "h5serv.zip" to your Downloads directory.

 Alternatively, if you have git installed, you can run:
-``git clone https://github.com/HDFGroup/h5serv.git`` to download the h5serv source tree.
+``git clone --recursive https://github.com/HDFGroup/h5serv.git`` to download the h5serv source tree.

 If you downloaded the ZIP file, in Windows Explorer, right-click on the file and select "Extract All...".
 You can choose any folder as the destination.